All Products

 Health Check

-After you enable this feature, you can perform health checks to check the status of endpoints.
-For more information about the health check feature, see Enable and manage health checks.
+When enabled, GA uses health checks to monitor the status of your endpoints.
+For more information about health checks, see Enable and manage health checks.

-2. In the Configuration Review step, check the configurations and click Submit.
+2. On the Configuration Review wizard page, confirm the information and click Submit.

 Note